-Mexican PII protection law (the Law) regulates the recollection, storage and use of PII and protects individual data subjects (individuals); it is a federal law of public order, which makes its provisions applicable and enforceable at a federal level across the country and is not waivable under any agreement or covenant between parties.
-This Law regulates the use and processing given to the PII by PII data controllers (PII owners), thus providing several rights to individuals and obligations to PII owners to ensure the privacy and confidentiality of such information.
+Mexican PII protection law (the Law) regulates the collection, storage and use of PII and protects individual data subjects (individuals); it is a federal law of public order, which makes its provisions applicable and enforceable at a federal level across the country and is not waivable under any agreement or covenant between parties.
+This Law regulates the use and processing given to the PII by PII data controllers (PII Controllers), thus providing several rights to individuals and obligations to PII Controllers to ensure the privacy and confidentiality of such information.
 The Privacy Notice Rules comprise the requirements for such notices, whereas the Binding Self-Regulation Parameters contain the requirements and eligibility parameters to be considered by the authority for approval, supervision and control of Self-Regulation schemes, and authorisation and revocation of certifying entities as approved certifiers.

-2 Data protection authority
+Data protection authority

 Which authority is responsible for overseeing the data protection law?
-Describe the powers of the authority.
+Describe the investigative powers of the

-The Federal Institute of Access to Information and Data Protection is the authority responsible for overseeing the Law.
+The National Institute of Transparency, Access to Information and Personal Data Protection (INAI) is the authority responsible for overseeing the Law.
 Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the Individuals' right to privacy.
-The Data Protection Institute (IFAI) has the authority to conduct investigations, review and sanction PII owners, and authorise, oversee and revoke certifying entities.
+INAI has the authority to conduct investigations, review and sanction PII Controllers, and authorise, oversee and revoke certifying entities.

 The Ministry of Economy is responsible for informing and educating on the obligations regarding the protection of personal data between national and international corporations with commercial activities in Mexican territory.
-Among other responsibilities, it must issue the relevant guidelines for the content and scope of the privacy notice in cooperation with IFAI.
+Among other responsibilities, it must issue the relevant guidelines for the content and scope of the privacy notice in cooperation with INAI.

-3 Breaches of data protection
+Breaches of data protection

-Can breaches of data protection lead to criminal penalties?
+Can breaches of data protection law lead to administrative sanctions or orders, or criminal penalties?
 How would such breaches be handled?

-Although uncommon, the Law does provide certain serious breaches or behaviour and conduct type that may lead to criminal penalties from three months' up to 10 years' imprisonment, depending on the seriousness of the breach (profit-making with PII or the methods used to get consent for the use of the PII) and the nature of the PII (penalties are doubled if the personal data is considered by law as sensitive personal data).
+Administrative sanctions are provided for violations to the Law from 100 to 320,000 times the minimum, general daily wage applicable in Mexico City (MGDW) for PII Controllers, depending on the seriousness of the breach and specific behaviour and conduct that may lead to criminal penalties is sanctioned from three months' and up to 10 years' imprisonment, depending on the seriousness of the breach (profit-making with PII or the methods used to get consent for the use of the PII) and the nature of the PII (penalties are doubled if the personal data is considered by law as sensitive personal data).

-In addition, related conduct may be found penalised under the Criminal Code such as secret disclosure and illegal access to media systems and equipment.
+In addition, related conduct may be sanctioned under the Criminal Code, such as professional secrecy breach and illegal access to media systems and equipment.